 EADOC is a cloud-based construction management and project collaboration application designed for facility owners and construction managers.
-EADOC provides real-time access to project data including drawings, schedules, inspector reports, contracts, and more.
-It’s utilized by mid to large-sized capital projects with construction costs of USD $20 million to more than USD $1 billion per year.
+The software provides real-time access to project data including drawings, schedules, inspector reports, contracts, and more.
+The solution is utilized by mid to large-sized capital projects.

 John from Critical Solutions, Inc.